epfl-ada/ada-2023-project-vivalavada/README.md

 ## Planning

 1.12:
- - Interactive heatmap
+ - Extraction of local preferences
- - Trend definition and trend spreading
+ - Similarity definition and calculating pairwise similarities between locations
- - OLS linear regression and decision trees to find the most important aspects

 8.12:
- - Interconnexion between countries: graph studies
- - t-tests of the countrie's attributes that influence beer preferences
+ - Extraction of global preferences
+ - Finding the 15 closest and 15 farthest countries and calculating respective similarities.
+ - Calculating global similarities

 15.12:
- - Represent the interaction/strength of links between countries on a map
+ - Representing the local preferences on a map to extract duration or spread information
- - Adding parameters to the interactive map (characteristics of the countries)
- - Combine the results and write the data story
+ - Perform the t-tests and calculate the Pearson coefficients

 22.12:
  - Finish the datastory